Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: The first variation formula and a stationary condition

 \section{The first variation formula and a stationary condition}

 In this section we present some consequences of the first variation formula.
 We assume that the Heisenberg group $\hh^1$ is endowed with the sub-Finsler structure associated to a convex set $K$ of class $C^2_+$ with $0\in\intt(K)$.
+Recall that, given a surface $S\subset\hh^1$ of class $C^1$, its \emph{singular set} $S_0$ is composed of those points of $S$ where the~tangent plane is horizontal.
+The \emph{regular} part of $S$ is $S\smallsetminus S_0$.

 \begin{theorem}[{Theorem~3.1 in \cite{PozueloRitore2021}}] Let $S$ be an oriented surface of class $C^1$ such that the regular part $S\smallsetminus S_0$ is of class $C^2$.
 Consider a $C^2$ vector field $U$ with compact support on $S$, normal component $u=\escpr{U,N}$, and associated flow $\{\varphi_s\}_{s\in\rr}$.
 Let $\eta=\pi(\nu_h)$, where $\nu_h$ is the horizontal unit normal to $S$.
 Then we have